Arizona Treasures: The Grand Canyon

 The Grand Canyon has seen inhabitants for thousands of years where Native Americans took home and refuge.
 There have been pilgrimages made to the canyon on a regular basis by the Pueblo people who view the canyon as a holy site.
 The first known European to lay their eyes upon the canyon was in 1540 by a Spanish explorer.

 With such rich history of people making their home amongst the canyon walls, there has been many archeological discoveries.

-Knowing how people lived, worked and created community is one of the greatest fascinations.
+Knowing how people lived, worked, and created community is one of the greatest fascinations.
 Increased fascination includes those who lived in the Grand Canyon thousands, to hundreds of years ago.
-A couple interesting facts of life in the canyon include:
+A couple of interesting facts about life in the canyon include:

-the canyon from Paleoindian period to a deeper creation of village life in the formative period.
+the canyon from the Paleoindian period to a deeper creation of village life in the formative period.

 There currently are 9 archeological sites along the colorado river to learn more about those who have lived in the canyon.
-The sites are meant to preserve the culture, learn more about their way of living, growing crops and sustaining life.
+The sites are meant to preserve the culture, learn more about their way of living, grow crops, and sustain life.
 There are 11 tribes currently overseeing the preservation and education of the culture of the tribes living in the Canyon.

 The Grand Canyon is a sight you cannot miss.
 It is not the largest canyon in the world, but with the natural rock colors, it is a breathtaking view.
 We here at Phelps LaClair love adventure of the outdoors and what is created around us, not just estate planning.
 We encourage you to step out and see one of the most brilliant sights, that will leave you wanting more.